Estimating average causal effects from patient trajectories: Experiments

 \subsection{Experiments using semi-synthetic data}

 \textbf{Setting:} We create semi-synthetic data that enables us to evaluate DeepACE using real-world data while having access to the ground-truth ACE.
 For this purpose, we use the MIMIC-III dataset \cite{Johnson.2016}, which includes electronic health records from patients admitted to intensive care units.
+We generate $N=1000$ patient trajectories.
+Again, compare three setups with different treatment interventions.
+For details, we refer to the Appendix.